Leslie Graves (nonprofit executive)

-Leslie Graves is the founder and president of Ballotpedia, a nonprofit online political encyclopedia.
+Leslie Graves is the founder and CEO of Ballotpedia, the nonprofit online political encyclopedia of American politics.

 Education

 Graves has a bachelor's degree in liberal arts from St. John's College, Annapolis, Maryland.
 She did graduate work in philosophy at the University of Wisconsin–Madison.

 She co-authored "Is indeterminism the source of the statistical character of evolutionary theory?" in the Philosophy of Science and wrote "Transgressive traditions and art definitions" for the Journal of Aesthetics and Art Criticism.

 Early career

 In 1980, Graves collected signatures to qualify the Libertarian Party's presidential candidate, Ed Clark, for a spot on the ballot.
 She later served as Wisconsin chair of the Libertarian Party, and as the party's national finance chair.

 Ballotpedia

-In December 2006, Graves founded the Lucy Burns Institute, a nonpartisan nonprofit organization that publishes Ballotpedia.
+In 2007, Graves founded the Lucy Burns Institute, a nonpartisan nonprofit organization that publishes Ballotpedia.
 In 2012, Graves authored a guidebook titled Local Ballot Initiatives: How citizens change laws with clipboards, conversations, and campaigns.

 Graves' political analysis has been included in the Wall Street Journal, Reuters, Bloomberg News, Campaigns and Elections, and the Milwaukee Journal Sentinel.

-Judgepedia was originally launched in 2007 by the Chicago-based nonprofit of her spouse, Sam Adams Alliance.
-Graves was "busy at that time with WikIFOIA," she did not think she could take on a project the size of Judgepedia.
+Judgepedia was originally launched in 2007 by the Chicago-based nonprofit, Sam Adams Alliance.
+Graves was "busy at that time with WikIFOIA," and did not think she could take on a project the size of Judgepedia.
 Graves stayed involved in the project as a volunteer and then a consultant.
 In March 2009, when the founding editor of the Judgepedia project left the Sam Adams Alliance, a staff member from Graves' group stepped in as editor, which led to the decision to cede sponsorship to the Lucy Burns Institute in July.